 The Challenges of Large Part Injection Molding

-From material flow to cooling strategies, the large part injection molding meet a set of challenges.
+From material flow to cooling strategies, a large part of injection molding meets a set of challenges.

 1. Material Flow and Fill Challenges

-One of the most significant challenges in large part injection molding is ensuring proper material flow and complete cavity fill.
-As the size of the part increases, the distance the molten plastic must travel also increases, which can lead to uneven flow rates, pressure fluctuations and temperature variations rises.
+One of the most significant challenges in large-part injection molding is ensuring proper material flow and complete cavity fill.
+As the size of the part increases, the distance the molten plastic must travel also increases, which can lead to uneven flow rates, pressure fluctuations, and temperature variations.
 This inconsistency can result in voids or incomplete filling of the mold cavity, compromising the integrity of the final product.

 To mitigate this challenge: